gunnarmorling/cloud-boxes/README.md

 ## Provisioning Docker etc.

-* Edit _hosts_ to contain the right ip address and key file name
+* Edit _hosts_ to contain the right IP address and key file name
+* `ansible-playbook -i hosts --limit=hetzner playbook.yml`

+This also can be run against EC2, provided an instance has been set up (see https://alt.fedoraproject.org/cloud/, "Standard HVM AMIs"):

-* `ansible-playbook -i hosts playbook.yml`
+* `ansible-playbook -i hosts --limit=aws playbook.yml`

+Terraform set-up for that tbd.

 ## Local Set-Up via Vagrant